Edveika/Udemy-HTML-CSS/blog.md

 }
 ```

-* Yellow top sign is a pseudo element with absolute positioning
+* Yellow TOP sign is a pseudo element with absolute positioning

 ```css
 h2::after {